acuteimmersive/openimmersive/README.md

 - Run (⌘R)

 Or install the latest version by [joining the TestFlight beta](https://testflight.apple.com/join/NGdsFFdB).

+## Integrate OpenImmersive in your project
+- Open your visionOS app in xcode.
+- Go to File > Add Package Dependencies...
+- Copy-paste the repo URL `github.com/acuteimmersive/openimmersivelib` in the search bar at the top right of the popup.
+- Click Add Package, and use `import OpenImmersive` to use the lib's classes and structs in your app.

 ## Contributions
 While this project aims to remain relatively concise and lightweight to allow for modifiability, it needs a few more basic features and better error handling.
 Contributions are greatly appreciated!